MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/percentiles-aggfunction.md

 percentiles in a "weighted" way - treating each value of Duration as if it was repeated BucketSize times in the input, without actually needing to materialize those records.

-Consider the following following example (taken from [StackOverflow](https://stackoverflow/questions/8106/kusto-percentiles-on-aggregated-data)).
+Consider the following following example.
 A customer has a set of latency values in milliseconds:
 `{ 1, 1, 2, 2, 2, 5, 7, 7, 12, 12, 15, 15, 15, 18, 21, 22, 26, 35 }`.

-In order to reduce bandwidth and storage, the custmer performs pre-aggregation to the following buckets: `{ 10, 20, 30, 40, 50, 100 }`, and counts the number of events in each bucket, which gives the following Kusto table:
+In order to reduce bandwidth and storage, the customer performs pre-aggregation to the following buckets: `{ 10, 20, 30, 40, 50, 100 }`, and counts the number of events in each bucket, which gives the following Kusto table: